 The Near Zero Power RF and Sensor Operations (N-ZERO) program has the goal of developing the technological foundation for persistent, event-driven sensing capabilities in which the sensor can remain dormant, with near-zero power consumption, until awakened by an external trigger or stimulus.
 If successful, the program could extend the lifetime of remotely deployed communications and environmental sensors—also known as unattended ground sensors (UGS)—from weeks or months to years.

 The N-ZERO program emphasizes the development of novel low-power sensors and wakeup frontends, initially with the intent of using the frontends to opportunistically wake traditional sensing and communication systems.

 I was invited to the program review to discuss the viability and technical challenges of integrating [MBus][mbus] frontends with N-ZERO chips, towards the long-term vision of replacing the high-energy traditional sensing and compute frontends with ultra-low power systems, such as the Michigan Micro Mote.

-Ultra-Wideband and Indoor Localization, invited talk at HotWireless'16
+Ultra-Wideband and Indoor Localization, at HotWireless'16

 HotWireless is one of my favorite workshops, I feel like I always come away with a few things that I find really interesting coming down the pipe.
 This year I was invited to come give a talk on our recent work in ultra-wideband localization technologies.